 Myechia Minter-Jordan, MD, MBA

-Dr. Myechia Minter-Jordan oversees the DentaQuest Partnership for Oral Health Advancement and Impact Group, leading research and grantmaking activities focused on improving oral health, integrating oral health and overall health through medical/dental collaborations, moving toward a value-based payment model, and guiding a growing research and data portfolio.
+Dr. Myechia Minter-Jordan is President and CEO for the DentaQuest Partnership for Oral Health Advancement and Catalyst Institute.
+In this role, she oversees the DentaQuest Partnership for Oral Health Advancement and Impact Group, leading research and grantmaking activities focused on improving oral health, integrating oral health and overall health through medical/dental collaborations, moving toward a value-based payment model, and guiding a growing research and data portfolio.

-Myechia serves on several boards and committees including appointed positions with the Commonwealth of Massachusetts Health Planning Council Advisory Committee, the Boston Public Health Commission, and RIZE Massachusetts focused on combating the opioid epidemic.
+Myechia serves on several boards and committees that include the Yawkey Foundation, The Boston Foundation, Harvard School of Dental Medicine, Harvard Pilgrim Health Care and the Isabella Stewart Gardner Museum.
+In the past, she has served on several boards and committees that include appointed positions within the Commonwealth of Massachusetts and the City of Boston including MA Health Planning Council Advisory Committee, the Boston Public Health Commission, and RIZE Massachusetts where she focused on combating the opioid epidemic.

 In the news:

 Kirill Zaydenman heads up innovation at DentaQuest, the nation’s leading organization dedicated to improving the oral health of all.

 He leads DentaQuest’s innovation work centered on growth, transformation, cost optimization and culture change.
 To do this, he focuses on strategic partnerships with startups and tech innovators, research and development, and impact investing to redefine care and prevention, make care more connected and equitable, and reimagine the consumer experience.
 Supporting an all-in DentaQuest strategy known as Preventistry, Kirill and his team are focused on improving community care, advancing medical-dental integration, and reimagining business models for consumer directed health.